openconnectivityfoundation/DeviceBuilder/Readme.md

 # How it works

--The oic/res file is read.
+- The oic/res file is read from disk
--All resources from core/security resources are ignored.
+- All resources from core/security resources are ignored.
--for all remaining resources
+- for all remaining resources
   - the swagger file that belongs to the "rt" is looked up
   - for all found files with an "rt" that belongs to the device
     - fix the rt value as definition